synctext/synctext.github.io/index.md

 ## Screens and Features

 We implemented collective ownership of _any_ sum of Bitcoins with democratic rule.
+With freedom to code we facilitate any economic activity with these Bitcoins.
 - ✔️ Zero-server architecture, phone-to-phone only
 - ✔️ Start you own DAO in seconds
 - ✔️ Secure online votes for DAO members
 - ✔️ Pay developers for any code they developed in Bitcoin
 - ✔️ Distribute any code with Libtorrent on Android
 - ✔️ Freedom of computing, no Google permission needed to inject any code
+- ✔️ Native execution, no costly smart contracts that can't scale
 - ✔️ zero-server AI, machine learning which is not influence by humans or legal systems

 {% include figure image_path="/images/DAO-in-action.jpg" alt="this is a placeholder image" %}